Bot Management Tools

 6. G2 Bot Detection Solutions

-G2 offers various bot detection and mitigation solutions that provide similar functionalities to DDoS protection software but focus on a broader range of bot-related activities.
+G2 offers bot detection and mitigation solutions that provide functionalities similar to DDoS protection software but focus on a broader range of bot-related activities.
 This flexibility makes G2 a valuable option for businesses looking for tailored solutions.

 Evaluating Bot Management Tools